REZ2O/QSharePage/README.md

 # QSharePage
-a chromium extension for share url and page title.
+A chromium extension for sharing url and titles.